 This is one of the most used directives in mains paper.
 A comment is a statement which expresses an opinion or reaction.
 It is important to pick out the main points/core and give one’s opinion based on the information or the arguments originated from the reading.
 One should take a neutral ground and write facts and viewpoints.

 As mentioned previously, the word “Critically” demands fair judgement and hence both the pros and cons are weighed.
 The opinion expressed may swing for or against but it should be backed by right evidence.

 A) There should be zero tolerance to corruption if ease of doing business has to make any noticeable progress.
 Comment from India’s perspective.

 (Please note that comment basically is a detailed discussion, opening up a given topic)

 - Define ease of doing business and India’s position

-- There can be a statement like “empirical evidences have shown that ease of doing business is greatly impacted by issues of corruption, although factors external to corruption like – absence of citizen charters, shortfall in administrative personnel etc can determine ease of doing business.
+- There can be a statement like “empirical shreds of evidence have shown that ease of doing business is greatly impacted by issues of corruption, although factors external to corruption like – the absence of citizen charters, the shortfall in administrative personnel etc can determine ease of doing business.

 - Explain how corruption impacts doing business.

 - Explain how factors external to corruption dent ease of doing business.